 - Some Dexterity Required: Trying to use the calculator can be cumbersome because you have to worry about enemies Zerg Rushing you while you decide on your target for bribery.

-- When She Smiles: Both Sebastian and Isabella laments that the Princess had traded her angelic smile with a permanent scowl as part of her journey for vengeance and wish desperately for it to return.
-After having achieved vengeance and resolving her issues Zenigami and his wife, the wrinkle on her brow disappears and she's finally allowed to smile again and it is indeed beautiful.
+- When She Smiles: Both Sebastian and Isabella lament that the Princess had traded her angelic smile for a permanent scowl as part of her journey for vengeance and wish desperately for it to return.
+After having achieved vengeance and resolving her issues with Zenigami and his wife, the wrinkle on her brow disappears and she's finally allowed to smile again and it is indeed beautiful.